Code-Institute-Submissions/Fika-Coffee-Shop-Project-MS1/README.md

 ### Interaction Design
-We want to entice customers visiting the website to show an interest in our menu of what is available to drink and eat and from there using our google maps location, easily find the place.
+We want to entice customers visiting the website to show an interest in our menu of what is available to drink and eat and from there and using our google maps location can easily find the place.

 ### Requirements
 * Displaying new products that become available